 Tongue-tie is when the tongue cannot move normally because it is attached to the floor of the mouth.
 This causes problems eating and speaking.
 Tongue-tie is present at birth.

-A tissue called the frenulum helps the development of the mouth before and shortly after birth.
-This frenulum is attached to the underside of the tongue.
-After birth the frenulum should start to shrink and loosen its hold on the tongue.
+A tissue called the frenulum helps the mouth to develop before and shortly after birth.
+The frenulum is attached to the underside of the tongue.
+After birth, the frenulum should start to shrink and loosen its hold on the tongue.

-In some, the frenulum does not shrink as expected.
-The exact reason is not clear but it may be associated with genetics.
+In some babies, the frenulum does not shrink as it should.
+The cause is not known.
+Genetics may play a role.

-Tongue-tie is more common in boys.
-It may also be more likely if other family members have had it.
+This problem is more common in boys.
+It may also be more common in children who have other family members who have had it.

-In those that have symptoms, tongue-tie may cause problems with latching onto the nipple during breastfeeding.
+Symptoms vary from child to child.
+Some will not have symptoms.
+Those who do may have problems with latching onto the nipple during breastfeeding.